coxjaso/react-router-redux-params/README.md

 Provides extra methods for [react-router-redux](https://github.com/reactjs/react-router-redux) which store [react-router](https://github.com/reactjs/react-router) route params in addition to history location object.

-You won't need this if you're only accessing route params inside your components, react-router already provides params as prop.
+You won't need this if you're only accessing route params inside your components, react-router already provides params as a prop.
 This is meant for usage outside component tree, for example with [refire](https://github.com/hoppula/refire).

 **NOTE** This hasn't been tested with [redux-devtools](https://github.com/gaearon/redux-devtools), breakage might ensue.